 Best Lures, Bait & Tackle to catch Smallmouth Bass

-Smallmouth bass can be caught with a wide variety of lures and baits.
-Some good options are jigs, plugs, insects, night crawlers, plastic worms, and spoons.
+Smallmouth bass can be caught using bait, artificial lures, and bass fishing rigs.
+Effective bait and lure options are jigs, plugs, insects, night crawlers, plastic worms, crankbaits, and spoons.

 The following are fishing lures, bait and tackle that can be used to catch Smallmouth Bass: